Emergency Services Dispatcher

-- Requires a high school diploma or equivalent and at least one (1) year of customer service experience; and
+- At least one (1) year of customer service experience; or

-- ESDP-Requires certification of CCIC/NCIC operations within six months of issuance of operator security/number and, renewal of certification every two years, or
+- ESDP-Requires certification of CCIC/NCIC operations within six months of issuance of operator security/number and, renewal of certification every two years.

-- A minimum of 2 years' experience at a primary PSAP; and
+- A minimum of two (2) years of experience at a primary PSAP; and

 - Holds a current Incident Command System (ICS) certificate.